SRI-AIC/valet/docs/VRMatch.md

 In other words, for phrasal matches, the matched tokens are represented by `[begin,end)`-style indices, while for parse matches it's `[begin,end]`.

+Moreover, for parse matches, the 'begin' value may be greater than, or equal to, the 'end' value, not just less than the 'end' value.
+While phrase expressions are always matched left-to-right in the token sequence, parse matches match edges in the dependency parse tree in a particular direction, either from parent to child or vice-versa, and the begin and end indices record the direction of the edge path as well as the tokens at either end of the edge path.

 The following methods are provided:

+* `get_extent(self)`: the token indices of the leftmost token and one past the rightmost token
 * `start_offset(self)`: the character offset into the input text at which the match starts
 * `end_offset(self)`: the character offset at which the match ends
 * `matching_text(self)`: the verbatim matching string, as a phrase
-* `all_submatches(self, name=None)`: returns all matches associated with any named subexpressions in the top-level extractor or any of its descendants
+* `all_submatches(self, name=None)`: all matches associated with any named subexpressions in the top-level extractor or any of its descendants

 The `all_submatches` method optionally takes the name of a referenced sub-extractor and returns only those submatches returned by that